sharturr/Testing/README.md

-# Minimization of DFA simulator.
+# Current version of simulator using in learning platforms